top of page

 I love your post about taking breaks and just getting your work done when you can but not necessarily on a strict 9-5.
 But I am also genuinely struggling with something that I feel like your advice on would be monumental.
 What do you do when the work is TOO MUCH.

-Like, there is so much work on my plate (not including the work that's not, like, "work" ya know...like, just my job) that I barely can break away to pee when I have to much less take a break.
+There is so much work on my plate that I barely can break away to pee when I have to, much less take a break.
 Today I ate a piece of cheese for lunch.
 I have been raising my hand about it for a long time (10 months?
 11? a year?) and the volume just doesn't quit.
 I just took on a new client last week that's already running me ragged.
 HOW do I even deal with this?
 I'm drowning all. the. time.
-Your wisdom is like a beacon...any to offer on this?
+Your wisdom is like a beacon . . . any to offer on this?

 First, my wisdom is not a beacon.
 It is the exhausted ranting of a lady who is just fed up.
 Take that how you will.